In the UK alone, 39% of companies have fallen victim to a cyber breach or attack over the past year.

 The best security awareness training equips people with the knowledge and skills needed to practice healthier cyber hygiene.

-When designing a security awareness initiative, think about the biggest cyber security threats impacting your organisation. educating people on how to tackle these threats.
+When designing a security awareness initiative, think about the biggest cyber security threats impacting your organization. educating people on how to tackle these threats.

-Is your organisation dealing with an influx of phishing attacks?
+Is your organization dealing with an influx of phishing attacks?
 To counter this threat, teach people how to identify a social engineering attack and what to do next.

 As the old saying goes, practice makes perfect.
 Encourage people to put their newly acquired cyber security skills to the test in a safe space and reflect on these learnings.

 Design security awareness training for everyone